Biofeedback Devices-Be The Calm In The Storm Around You

 Breathing Biofeedback

-Deep and slow breathing techniques can affect the anterior cingulate cortex, which is associated with emotional regulation and attention
+Deep and slow breathing techniques can affect the anterior cingulate cortex, associated with emotional regulation and attention.

 Temperature Biofeedback

-Temperature biofeedback involves controlling skin temperature, which is influenced by blood flow and autonomic nervous system activity.
+This biofeedback modality controls skin temperature, influenced by blood flow and autonomic nervous system activity.

-Temperature biofeedback, especially in the context of relaxation and stress reduction, may impact the brain’s limbic system and the hypothalamus, which are involved in regulating emotions, stress responses, and autonomic functions.
+Temperature biofeedback, especially in relaxation and stress reduction, may impact the brain’s limbic system and the hypothalamus, which regulate emotions, stress responses, and autonomic functions.

 EMG Biofeedback

 EMG biofeedback can influence the motor cortex and areas associated with muscle tension.
-By reducing muscle tension and promoting relaxation, it can lead to structural changes that support emotional well-being.
+Reducing muscle tension and promoting relaxation can lead to structural changes that support emotional well-being.

-Reducing muscle tension, especially in the neck and shoulders, can lead to a reduction in stress-related symptoms, such as headaches and anxiety.
+Reducing muscle tension, especially in the neck and shoulders, can reduce stress-related symptoms such as headaches and anxiety.

 GSR Biofeedback

-GSR biofeedback, aimed at reducing emotional arousal, can affect brain regions associated with emotional regulation, such as the amygdala and the prefrontal cortex.
+GSR biofeedback, which aims to reduce emotional arousal, can affect brain regions associated with emotional regulation, such as the amygdala and the prefrontal cortex.
 Changes in these areas can result in more adaptive emotional responses.

 Learning to control GSR can be a valuable tool for managing stress and anxiety.
-By reducing emotional arousal, cognitive function may be enhanced, as high levels of stress and anxiety can impair decision-making and cognitive performance.
+By reducing emotional arousal, cognitive function may be enhanced, as high stress and anxiety levels can impair decision-making and mental performance.

 Effect of biofeedback on functional connectivity matrices using network-based statistics (NBS).
 The graph shows nodes with significantly (p = 0.048) higher connectivity after biofeedback intervention.